Sponsor: Office of Academic Affairs

 The student must submit a withdrawal request in writing to Office of the Registrar or can withdraw from classes online in Self Service Banner.
 The effective date is the date the student transmits the request.

 Effect on Enrollment Status

 The effective date of the withdrawal may affect the full- or part-time enrollment status of the student.
 For the purpose of establishing enrollment status, enrolled credits are the number of registered credits after day 28 of the enrollment term.
-For example, a student who first enrolls for 12 credits and withdraws from one 4-credit study on or before day 28 remains enrolled for only 8 credits and is no longer considered full time.
+For example, a student who first enrolls for 12 credits and withdraws from one 4-credit class on or before day 28 remains enrolled for only 8 credits and is no longer considered full time.
 If the student withdraws after day 28, he or she is considered full time.